Frequently Asked Questions

 Payments in person

-Payment may be made at Registration and Financial Services at the main campus in Columbia, Missouri or at any Nationwide Campus location.
+Payment may be made at the Enrollment Service Center at the main campus in Columbia, Missouri or at any Nationwide Campus location.

 When will my ePayment be recorded on my student account?

 How long will it take for an ePayment to clear my checking or savings account?

 - A "Payment Confirmation" screen will appear immediately after a payment is made.

 - You will receive an email confirmation of the payment.